darienyoder/darienyoder.github.io/about.md

 permalink: /about
 ---

 I'm a lifelong programmer, currently pursuing a bachelor's degree in computer science.
-When I'm not coding, I'm usually on a film set or .
+When I'm not coding software, I'm usually on a film set or making a game of some kind.

-## My Digital Footprint:
+## My Digital Footprint

 Github: [https://github.com/darienyoder](https://github.com/darienyoder)
 LinkedIn: [https://www.linkedin.com/in/darienyoder](https://www.linkedin.com/in/darienyoder)